fusionengine-org/fusion/README.md

 ### Website

-For the most things, you can use our website where our docs are.
+We have our own website with our docs on it.
+Things like information could be a little outdated, but the docs are hosted there.
 [See here](https://dimkauzh.github.io/fusion-engine/)

 ### 💻 Development